City-of-Helsinki/drupal-module-helfi-gredi/README.md

 ## Installation

-1. Clone from git repository [https://github.com/City-of-Helsinki/drupal-module-helfi-gredi].
-2. Install via drush command `drush en -y helfi_gredi`.
+1. Install with composer and enable the module.
-3. Configure credentials at `/admin/config/gredi-dam` specifying the base API url, username, password, customer path and the upload folder id from the API.
+2. Configure credentials at `/admin/config/gredi-dam` specifying the base API url, username, password, customer path and the upload folder id from the API.
-4. Create or edit a media reference field to accept the media type `Gredi Image`.
+3. Create or edit a media reference field to accept the media type `Gredi Image`.

 ## Usage